yotiosoft/rusimg/README.md

 Rusimg can set the quality of the converted image.
 This depends on each image format.

 - For binary crates, the quality can be specified with the ``-q`` option.
-- For library crates, the quality can be specified by calling the ``rusimg::data.compress()`` function.
+- For library crates, the quality can be specified by calling the ``rusimg::RusImg.compress()`` function.

 | format | quality                                                      | note                                                         |
 | ------ | ------------------------------------------------------------ | ------------------------------------------------------------ |